andlin03/EasyGraph/README.md

 ### 1.2.2 - 2020-08-01

-* Bugfix (incorrect response when empty array is returned)
+* Fixed incorrect response when empty array is returned
+* Fixed problem with -All parameter, introduced in 1.2.0

 ### 1.2.0 - 2020-07-28

 * Added support for sign-in with username and password (Windows only)
 * Added support for Refresh Tokens
-* New cmdlet Get-EasyGraphConnectionInfo to retrieve basic information about the active connection to EasyGraph
+* Added new cmdlet Get-EasyGraphConnectionInfo to retrieve basic information about the active connection to EasyGraph

 ### 1.1.0 - 2020-07-24